Spartan-119/Spartan-119/README.md

 ### Hi there 👋

-I am currently pursuing my MSc in Data Science at Kingston University London.
-I used to work as an Associate in the Data Science & Machine Learning (DSML) Track at Infosys.
-Currently focused on Data Analysis methods using Python, classical Machine Learning, Deep Learning, and Natural Language Processing.

-I think I am competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.

-I used to do debating, reading books on Philosophy, Psychology, and technology (still do).
+I code.
+Currently working as a Machine Learning Engineer, in Computer Vision at FruitCast.
 I am into learning boxing these days.
 It was a mistake!
 Have been playing 🎸 for over 10 years.
-So, if you got a gig, ping me yeah🤘 I am also guilty of spending too much time PETTING A DOG.
+So, if you got a gig, ping me yeah🤘 I am also guilty of spending too much time PETTING DOGS.

 🤔 So why "Spartan-119"?
-I used to play Halo a lot, and init the protagonist is [John-117](https://halo.fandom.com/wiki/John-117) aka Spartan 117, since he was part of the [Spartan program](https://halo.fandom.com/wiki/SPARTAN-II_Program).
+I used to play Halo a lot, and innit the protagonist is [John-117](https://halo.fandom.com/wiki/John-117) aka Spartan 117, since he was part of the [Spartan program](https://halo.fandom.com/wiki/SPARTAN-II_Program).
 I just tweaked a bit and changed 117 --> 119, based on my favourite Psalm ([Tehillim 119](https://www.sefaria.org/Psalms.119?lang=bi)).

-💬 Ask me about Machine Learning, Linear regression, data structures & algo, and guitar-related-stuff.
+💬 Ask me about Privacy-Enhancing Technologies (PETs), Classical and Deep Machine Learning, data structures & algo, and boxing-related-stuff.

 ⚡ My [PORTFOLIO WEBSITE](https://spartan-119.github.io/portfolio/).